 Candidates for Sports Awards must also perform at a satisfactory level in the School’s Entrance Examination or in the exam leading to the award of Academic Scholarships.

 Candidates will also be expected to attend a Sports Award Trial in January, where fitness and agility levels will be assessed in their chosen sports.

 Please download and complete these additional forms when submitting your 4th Form Awards Application Form:

 Music Scholarships and Exhibitions may be awarded annually.
 Candidates may enter for either an Academic Award or a Music Award or for both.
 Candidates for a Music Award who do not wish to sit the Academic Scholarship Examinations should nevertheless expect to perform at a sound level in the School’s Entrance Examinations.
 The Major Music Award is named the Helmore Music Scholarship.

 At Fourth Form level, candidates for a Music Scholarship will normally be expected to have reached at least the standard (though not necessarily to have sat the examination) of Grade 6 in piano or Grade 5 in an orchestral instrument.
 For a Music Exhibition one grade lower would be expected.
 Candidates may also offer a second instrument at a lower level, and/or voice, and/or composition.
 Two contrasting pieces will be expected and there will also be aural and sight-reading tests.
 Musical ability may also be taken into account in making other academic awards.

-Further information on Music Awards may be obtained from the Director of Music.
+Further information on Music Awards may be obtained from the Director of Musical Performance.